web3-storage/w3up-cli/README.md

 #### `upload-cars`

-> Upload a CAR file (content archive) containing IPLD data.
+> Bulk upload a collection of  CAR files (content archives) containing IPLD data.

 The [`upload`](#upload) command described above accepts regular files and directories and packs them into a [Content Archive (CAR)](#about-content-archives-cars) before uploading to the web3.storage platform.
 If you already have your data in CAR format, of if you'd rather do the CAR conversion yourself, you can use the `upload-cars` command.